 A tract's homestead character, however, does not make a conveyance of the land (other than a mortgage or a deed of trust) by one spouse alone void.
 If the record title is in the name of the executing spouse, such a deed is merely inoperative while the property remains the non-signing spouse's homestead.
 Grissom v.
 Anderson, 79 S.W.2d 619, 621 (Tex.
 1935); Zable v.
 Henry, 649 S.W.2d 136, 137 (Tex.
-App.- Dallas 1983, no writ).
+App.-Dallas 1983, no writ).
 Obviously, factors such as the passage of time should be taken into consideration in assessing whether it is necessary that inquiry be made into whether a tract of land conveyed by one spouse alone was homestead.

 Unlike a deed, a mortgage or deed of trust granting a lien on homestead property is absolutely void unless joined by both spouses.
 Inge v.
 Cain, 65 Tex.
 75 (1885).
-This is because the Texas Constitution provides that no mortgage, trust deed, or other lien ''shall ever be valid'' except as authorized thereby.
+This is because the Texas Constitution provides that no mortgage, trust deed, or other lien "shall ever be valid" except as authorized thereby.
 Tex.
 Const.
 Ann. art.
 XVI, § 50(c).
 (Joinder by both spouses is only one of many strict requirements and limitations the constitution places on the mortgaging of homestead.)
 Thus, the failure of one of the spouses to join in a deed of trust or other mortgage is not cured even though the property ceases to be homestead.
 Toler v.
 Fertitta, 67 S.W.2d 229 (Tex.
 Comm'n App.
 1934, judgm't adopted).
+However, effective June 17, 2011, the occupying co-owner of residential homestead property may, upon proof of certain conditions, act as agent and attorney-in-fact for the other co-owner in encumbering the property for purposes of preserving or improving the property.
+Tex.
+Prop.
+Code Ann. §§ 64.001 - .004.
 Nonetheless, a deed of trust or other mortgage to secure the purchase money for property that is to be acquired by one spouse and is to become homestead need only be executed by the acquiring spouse.
 Skelton v.
 Washington Mut.
 Bank, F.A., 61 S.W.3d 56 (Tex.
 App.-Amarillo 2001, no pet.) (at least if the deed retains an express vendor's lien); Minnehoma Financial Co. v.
 Ditto, 566 S.W.2d 354 (Tex.
 Civ.
-App.- Fort Worth 1978, writ ref'd n.r.e.); see Farmer v.
+App.-Fort Worth 1978, writ ref'd n.r.e.); see Farmer v.
 Simpson, 6 Tex.
 303, 310 (1851).